ksherman/kds-site-gatsby/src/posts/2010-05-19-youre-always-a-true-friend.md

   - illuminations
   - Weddings
 ---

-Sorry, I know, I haven&#8217;t posted in a while.
-It&#8217;s been a crazy month, much like the past 8-12 have been.
+Sorry, I know, I haven't posted in a while.
+It's been a crazy month, much like the past 8-12 have been.
 Expect another post or two of newsie pictures.
 But first, wedding fun!

 Here is the wedding of Noah and Mackenzie Katsma.
-Noah&#8217;s been a friend for a while and a fellow camera nerd.
-Best wishes to both of you, I know you&#8217;ll go far!
+Noah's been a friend for a while and a fellow camera nerd.
+Best wishes to both of you, I know you'll go far!

 <p style="text-align: center;">
   <img class="aligncenter" src="https://s3-us-west-2.amazonaws.com/assets.kshermphoto.com/2010PostsImages/05-MAY/NoahMackenzie-TITLE.jpg" alt="TITLE" />